-Irradiation of food[8] is the exposure of food to ionizing radiation.
+Irradiation of food^[8] is the exposure of food to ionizing radiation.
 The two types of ionizing radiation used are beta particles (high-energy electrons) and gamma rays (emitted from radioactive sources as cobalt-60 or cesium-137).
 Treatment effects include killing bacteria, molds, and insect pests, reducing the ripening and spoiling of fruits, and at higher doses inducing sterility.
 The technology may be compared to pasteurization; it is sometimes called "cold pasteurization", as the product is not heated.

 The irradiation process is not directly related to nuclear energy, but does use radioactive isotopes produced in nuclear reactors.
 Cobalt-60, for example does not occur naturally and can only be produced through neutron bombardment of cobalt-59.
 Ionizing radiation at high energy levels is hazardous to life (hence its usefulness in sterilisation); for this reason, irradiation facilities have a heavily shielded irradiation room where the process takes place.
 Radiation safety procedures are used to ensure that neither the workers in such facilities nor the environment receives any radiation dose above administrative limits.
-Irradiated food does not and cannot become radioactive, and national and international expert bodies have declared food irradiation as wholesome.[9][10]
-However, the wholesomeness of consuming such food is disputed by opponents[11] and consumer organizations.[12]
-National and international expert bodies have declared food irradiation.
-International legislation on whether food may be irradiated or not varies worldwide from no regulation to full banning.[13]
+Irradiated food does not and cannot become radioactive, and national and international expert bodies have declared food irradiation as wholesome.
+[9][10] However, the wholesomeness of consuming such food is disputed by opponents[11] and consumer organizations.
+National and international expert bodies have declared food irradiation as "wholesome"; organizations of the United Nations, such as the World Health Organization and Food and Agriculture Organization, endorse food irradiation.
+International legislation on whether food may be irradiated or not varies worldwide from no regulation to full banning.
 Irradiation may allow lower-quality or contaminated foods to be rendered marketable.

 Approximately 500,000 tons of food items are irradiated per year worldwide in over 40 countries.
-These are mainly spices and condiments with an increasing segment of fresh fruit irradiated for fruit fly quarantine.[14][15]
+These are mainly spices and condiments with an increasing segment of fresh fruit irradiated for fruit fly quarantine.